Paraná and Etendeka traps: Description

 Interpretations of geochemistry, including isotopes, have led geologists to conclude that the magmas forming the traps and associated igneous rocks originated by melting of asthenosphic mantle due to the arrival of a mantle plume to the base of Earth's lithosphere.
 Then much of the magma was contaminated with crustal materials prior to their eruption.
 Some plutonic rocks related to the traps escaped crustal contamination reflecting more directly the source of the magmas in the mantle.

-A type of rock called ignimbrite is found in some parts of the traps indicating explosive volcanic activity.
-The Paraná Traps possibly contains the site of the single largest explosive volcanic eruption known in Earth's history.